-a.
-Project Manager business name and website.

-Project Manager contact info for the primary point of contact for each Project (confirmed from registration listing).

-b.
-Project Owner contact info, if different from Project Manager.

-c.
-Basic project and site information.

-- Total Project capacity (DC and AC) and estimated generation. - Site location(s)/address and utility. - For each solar installation within a project: - Installation type (ground mount, rooftop or building integrated). - Tilt and orientation. - Shading factor. - Equipment information about the number and type of modules, number and type of inverters, number, type and capacity of batteries (if applicable), type of trackers (if applicable). - Draft plan set that includes an electrical schematic and physical layout diagram (upload documents).

-d.
-Business name and contact info for contractors, affiliates or partners.
+- a.
+Project Manager business name and website.\ - Project Manager contact information for the primary point of contact for each Project (confirmed from registration listing). - b.
+Project Owner contact information, if different from Project Manager. - c.
+Basic project and site information. - Total Project capacity (AC).\ - Site location(s)/address and utility.\ - For each solar installation within a project: - Installation type (ground mount, rooftop or building integrated). - Tilt and orientation. - Shading factor. - Equipment information about the number and type of modules, number and type of inverters, number, type and capacity of batteries (if applicable), type of trackers (if applicable). - Draft plan set that includes an electrical schematic and physical layout diagram (upload documents). - d.
+Business name and contact information for contractors, affiliates or partners.